CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

    ```
    ![](media/mysql-selectname.png)

-1. The following statement updates data in **name** field with **id=2**.
+1. Copy the query and run the command in putty.
+Observe the updated data in **name** field with **id=2**.
 To update values in the multiple columns of the table, you need to specify the assignments in the SET clause.

    ```
    UPDATE sample_table SET name = 'Hill' WHERE id = 2;
    ```
    ![](media/mysql-update.png)

 1. Run the below command to view the changes to the table after running update command.
+Observe the changed data inside the sample_table.

     ```
      SELECT * FROM sample_table;